Article I – Name

 In all other cases, any monetary resources shall be split in half.
 The first half will be given back to the hosts of the previous three (3) NETC Conferences.
 The funds should be split evenly among these institutions.
 If an institution is not able to accept the funds, or declines to do so, their share will get distributed in the same method as the rest of the funds.

 The rest of the funds will be given to one or more Section 501(c)(3) organization(s).
-The steering committee will decide on the appropriate organization(s).
+The Board will decide on the appropriate organization(s).
 Ideally, the chosen organization(s) will promote the use of education and/or technology in underserved populations.

-Should NETC hold any non-monetary assets, the steering committee will determine how to distribute them.
+Should NETC hold any non-monetary assets, the Board will determine how to distribute them.